Genetic counseling: United Kingdom

-The GCRB offers credentialing for internationally trained genetic counselors.

 Asia-Pacific

 Australia & New Zealand

 Genetic counselling in Australasia has developed similarly to the US.
 As of early 2022, there were almost 400 active genetic counsellors in Australia and New Zealand, according to the database maintained by the Australasian Society of Genetic Counsellors.
 This represents 346 FTE genetic counsellors working in clinical practice, an increase of more than 50% since 2017.
 However, in 2023 it was estimated that there was demand enough for 418 FTE GCs in Australasia.
 Workforce demand planning is complicated by the fact that one third of individuals with a GC degree in Australia are not in clinical practice, and there is a shortage of GC roles in the public system due to a lack of funding.

 Most GCs practice in public or private hospital settings, but roles in private ambulatory care, genomic diagnostic laboratories, industry, and in academia (teaching and research) are becoming increasingly common.
 Both public and private healthcare services are available in Australia and New Zealand.
 Genetic services are offered through the public health system in all states and territories.
 In the public system, genetic testing is paid for by the state governments when the test is deemed clinically appropriate by the GC and clinical geneticist.
 GCs in private practice may also offer 'self-funded' genetic testing, which is paid for out-of-pocket by the client/patient.
 Economic modelling commissioned by the HGSA in 2024 found that adding genetic counselling to the Medicare system would produce $2.53 in benefits for every dollar spent on genetic counselling services.
 These benefits are made up of economic and social savings arising from reductions in treatment delays and reductions in premature deaths, and benefits relating to easier access to genetic counselling services.